thisispalash/thisispalash/README.md

 ### ![](https://visitor-badge.glitch.me/badge?page_id=thisispalash.thisispalash) 👋 hello !!

 Welcome to my github !
 I will keep updating the two to three current repositories that I am working on (and (soon) recently released projects) in this file.
-Other than that, most of my time is likely spent being `Zima Blue`.
+Other than that, most of my time is likely spent ?!.
 You can't really contact me, but if the stars align, we can meet!.
 I also try to maintain a comprehensive list of project activity on github, which you can find [here](https://github.com/thisispalash/index).
 Feel free to browse around, and do let me know if some project helped you out on Twitter !!

 ## recent releases